beck1888/blib/README.md

 Also, I did use AI to help me clean up a lot of this code so other people can understand it.
 Just felt like I should mention that.

+Finally, **this code is meant to be run on macOS.** Parts of it may work on other operating systems, but I haven't tested it there.
+Some code also assumes you have 1Password set up, certain API keys, etc. Without those, some of this code will not work.

 ## The "system" Folder

 ### terminal.py